International Baccalaureate (IB) Middle Years Programme (MYP)

 Students who complete the MYP are well-prepared to undertake the IB Diploma Programme or Career-related Programme.

-The IB is committed to ensuring that students in IB programmes meet and exceed local or national standards.
+The IB is committed to ensuring that students in IB programmes, such as the IB MYP, meet and exceed local or national standards.
 With the implementation of any IB programme, schools are required to examine their curriculum carefully to ensure that there is alignment with local, state or national standards.
 More information on the IB and the Common Core is available at www.ibo.org.

 Have studies been done on the impact of the MYP?